helplearnhome/Bus-Details-FastAPI/README.md

 # Bus Details FastAPI
-Fetching Bus Details in Real Time
+Fetching Bus Details in Real Time - How many people enter and leave in a day for every individual bus.